Money Market Funds

 Money market funds are subject to comprehensive regulation under the federal securities laws, primarily Rule 2a-7 under the Investment Company Act of 1940, as amended (the “Investment Company Act”).
 The Securities and Exchange Commission (SEC) has, over a period of more than thirty-five years, developed and refined a complex regulatory scheme designed to limit a money market fund’s underlying portfolio risk and impose strict operational and procedural requirements.
 Money market funds are also subject to specific disclosure, advertising and reporting rules that differ from those that apply to other registered investment companies.

-This chapter describes the laws and regulations governing money market funds in the wake of the 2010 and 2014 Amendments.
-However, as of the date of this publication, money market funds are not yet required to comply with the 2014 Amendments, including the requirement that institutional non-government money market funds sell and redeem their shares at a floating net asset value (NAV).
-The compliance dates for various components of the 2014 Amendments vary, ranging from July 14, 2015 to October 14, 2016.
-We have referenced these compliance dates below.
+This chapter describes the laws and regulations governing money market funds in the wake of the 2010, 2014, and 2015 Amendments.
+However, it should be noted that, as of the date of this publication, money market funds are not yet required to comply with certain provisions of the 2014 and 2015 Amendments, including the requirements that: (i) institutional non-government money market funds sell and redeem their shares at a floating net asset value (NAV); and (ii) money market funds review the credit worthiness of securities without regard to credit ratings.
+The compliance dates for various provisions of the 2014 and 2015 Amendments range from April 14, 2016 to October 14, 2016.
+We have referenced these compliance dates in the discussion of those provisions below.